MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 **Guests must sign in using the same account to which sharing invitations are sent**

 By default, guests can receive an invitation at one account but sign in with a different account.
 After they redeem the invitation, it can't be used with any other account.
+This setting only applies to sharing that doesn't use Azure AD B2B collaboration.

 **Allow guests to share items they don't own**